Pet Help & Rescue (PHaR)

 "Before working to design the thing right, we must first be sure we're designing the right thing." - Peter Morville (Founder of Information Architecture Institute)

 With 66% of U.S. households now owning at least one pet and technology playing an increasingly significant role, the pet care app market has grown into a billion-dollar industry.
-Although PHaR operates as a non-profit, I aimed to understand its unique value in a crowded market and validate stakeholder assumptions.
+Although PHaR operates as a nonprofit, I aimed to understand its unique value in a crowded market and validate stakeholder assumptions.
 To do so, I conducted a thorough analysis of the market landscape.

 Key Takeaways

-Market Gap
+Market gap

 No other apps on Android or iOS specifically cater to disaster care.

-Mobile Use
+Mobile use

-Mobile Use
+Mobile use

 Privacy